Login Sign in

 Severity: i High

-When veterinarians see a dog dry heaving all of their internal emergency bells go off.
-Dry heaving is a sign of one of most dreaded conditions in veterinary medicine known as gastric dilatation volvulus (GDV), colloquially called “bloat.”
-GDV is one of the rare conditions where immediate surgery is required for a dog’s survival—and even with surgery survival is not guaranteed.
+When veterinarians see a dog dry heaving, their internal emergency bells go off.
+Dry heaving is a sign of one of most dreaded conditions in veterinary medicine known as gastric dilatation volvulus (GDV).
+Also known as “bloat,” GDV is a rare conditions that requires immediate surgery.

-But how do you know if your dog’s dry heaving is a sign of this serious, life-threatening condition or if something else is to blame?
-Let’s take a closer look so you know how to act quickly if necessary.
+How do you know if your dog’s behavior is a sign of this serious, life-threatening condition?
+Let’s take a closer look so you know how and when to act.

 What is Dry Heaving in Dogs?